ZLI Reference Manual

 and specifying the correct hostname prefix (i.e., bzero-*

-).zli generate certificate
+zli generate certificate

-:zli generate certificate
+zli generate certificate

 configures one or more database targets for SplitCert access.
 A new certificate with a corresponding split private key is created, and one of the key shards is distributed to the proxy targets linked to each database target.
 The proxy target must be online for this to work.
-The user is warned if any of the database targets they try to configure is unavailable.Note that executing this command creates at most one certificate, shared by every database target specified by the user.
-If the command is run multiple times, a new certificate and split key are created.
-Any database target affected by multiple
+The user is warned if any of the database targets they try to configure is unavailable.

-calls will only be accessible using the most recent certificate created for that database.For example, suppose there are two database targets,
+calls will only be accessible using the most recent certificate created for that database.

 and B